dmshanmugam/dmshanmugam.github.io/index.md

 ## News & Updates

+07.01.2022 --- Presented our work on limiting data collection at FAccT in Seoul, South Korea.
-[11.12.2021] --- The New York Times Style Magazine wrote about our work to create an AI-generated sculpture in Kendall Square [here](https://www.nytimes.com/2021/11/12/t-magazine/agnieszka-kurant-art.html).
+11.12.2021 --- The New York Times Style Magazine wrote about our work to create an AI-generated sculpture in Kendall Square [here](https://www.nytimes.com/2021/11/12/t-magazine/agnieszka-kurant-art.html). \\
 11.05.2021 --- Won best talk @ MIT's Graduate Women in Computer Science Summit 🥳 \\
 11.04.2021 --- Invited talk @ Cornell Information Sciences Seminar, "Quantifying Inequality in Underreported Medical Conditions"\\
 09.01.2021 --- The MIT List Art Center wrote about our work on "End of Signature", an AI-generated sculpture of the "average" signature [here](https://listart.mit.edu/agnieszka-kurant-end-signature-2020-21)\\